 What’s harder than getting new customers for your business?
 It’s maintaining a relationship with them.
 Email marketing is one of the most effective ways to keep in touch with people.
 It’s also a great way to get new visitors engaged with your business.
 That’s why a lot of businesses, big corporations or small, ask customers for their email addresses when they visit stores or websites.

-When budget is tight, you most likely don’t want to commit to the monthly fee that many email management services charge.
+When the budget is tight, you most likely don’t want to commit to the monthly fee that many email management services charges.
 The good news is that most of them also offer free options for businesses with smaller email lists.

 These four ways to market your small business on a small budget take time, so don’t expect to see instant results.
-Be consistent with these methods.
+Be consistent with these methods to reap the rewards.
 Good luck!